Skip to content

 me["+"]("!", "custom");

-Registers operator kind in runtime registry.
-Intended for advanced/kernel usage.
+• Registers a new operator kind in the runtime registry

 Logic Resolution Notes

-• Secret paths resolve from encrypted secret storage with stealth root behavior.
+• Secret paths resolve from encrypted storage with stealth-root behavior

 Practical Mini-Flow